danielsamuels/chess-team-management/README.md

 ## Features (WIP)

+### Phase 1

+- [ ] Fixture list - load from ICS / JSON / CSV
+- [ ] Fixture detail - load player details from database
-- [ ] Admin logins
+- [ ] Player acceptance page - Yes/No buttons

+### Phase 2

-- [ ] Automatic loading of fixtures for a given season
+- [ ] Admin logins, with ability to manage team for each match fixture
 - [ ] Automatically updated list of players, with current ratings and match history
-- [ ] Ability to manage team for each match fixture
 - [ ] Email sending to offer players a game, with the ability for them to accept/decline based on availability

 ### Structure